veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Conventions

 This document employs certain conventions to convey particular meanings and requirements.
 The following section outlines the notation, terminology, and symbols used throughout to ensure clarity and consistency.
-These conventions provide insight into the ethos of how the enhanced RTMP specification has been crafted and should be interpreted.
+These conventions provide insight into the ethos of how the E-RTMP specification has been crafted and should be interpreted.

 - **Enhanced RTMP:** refers to a series of improvements made to the legacy Real-Time Messaging Protocol (RTMP), originally developed by Adobe.
 It's important to note that **enhanced RTMP** is not a brand name but a term used to distinguish this advanced version from the legacy [[RTMP](#rtmp)] specification.
 Endorsed by Adobe and widely adopted across the industry, enhanced RTMP serves as the current standard for RTMP solutions.
-This updated protocol includes various enhancements to both RTMP and the FLV format.
-Please be aware that the term **enhanced RTMP** signifies ongoing updates to RTMP and FLV, and does not pertain to any specific iteration or release.
+This updated protocol includes various enhancements to both RTMP and the [[FLV](#flv)] format.
+Please be aware that the term **enhanced RTMP** (a.k.a., **E-RTMP**) signifies ongoing updates to RTMP and FLV, and does not pertain to any specific iteration or release.
-- **Pseudocode**: Pseudocode has been provided to convey logic on how to interpret the RTMP or FLV binary format.
+- Pseudocode: Pseudocode has been provided to convey logic on how to interpret the E-RTMP or FLV binary format.
 The code style imitates a cross between TypeScript and C. The pseudocode was written in TypeScript and validated using VSCode to ensure correct syntax and catch any minor typographical errors.
 Below are some further explanations:
   - Enumerations are used to define valid values
   - Pseudo variables are named in a self-descriptive manner.
 For instance: \
  \